 The cost of an LTC policy is determined by many of the same factors as other types of insurance — primarily the age of the person, the amount of coverage offered and the maximum number of days covered.

 For example, a 50-year-old man who purchased a Lincoln Moneyguard II hybrid LTC policy may immediately be eligible for $5,000 a month in LTC, with a total of $388,105 in benefits.
 Both those amounts could rise three percent per year to account for inflation.
 By age 70, he would be eligible for $8,768 a month in care, with $680,544 in total benefits.

 The death benefit in the first year of the policy would be $126,870; by age 70, it would be $26,870.
 The cost of coverage would be $157.08 a month.

 A 50-year-old woman could receive the same amount of LTC benefits and inflation protection.
 The death benefit in the first year of her policy would be $215,642; by age 70, it would be $155,835.
 The cost of the policy would be $256.92 a month.

 Who should consider an LTC policy?

 Realistically, anyone under the age of 60 should consider getting an LTC policy.
 But there are no hard-and-fast rules regarding age which means people in their late 60s and early 70s may opt for LTC coverage.
 That's why it's important that you balance your long-term care needs with the specifics of the policy.

 Some people who have substantial assets and could “self-insure” still seek out LTC policies for the peace of mind.
-In fact, about a third of LTC policy buyers surveyed by the industry trade group America’s Health Insurance Plans indicated that protecting their assets and estate was the single most important reason for purchase.

 Others opt to exchange an existing life insurance policy for an LTC hybrid plan.
 Such “section 1035 exchanges” can be executed on a tax–free basis.